Terrorism: Court shifts trial of Ansaru commander, Usman to Nov 19

 By Ikechukwu Nnochiri

-ABUJA–The Federal High Court sitting in Abuja, on Tuesday, deferred the trial of the detained commander of the Ansaru terrorist sect, Mahmud Usman, till November 19.
+ABUJA—A Federal High Court, sitting in Abuja, yesterday, deferred the trial of the detained commander of the Ansaru terrorist sect, Mahmud Usman, till November 19.

 Ansaru, a breakaway faction of the Boko Haram terrorist group, was linked to several high-profile attacks and kidnappings across the country.